sinnuthomas/sinnuthomas.github.io/index.md

 * Machine Learning

 ## News
-* (February 2020) Joined as a Assistant Professor at IIITMK, India .
+* [Feb 2020] Joined as a Assistant Professor at IIITMK, India.

 <br/><br/>
 <p><small>Successful and unsuccessful people do not vary greatly in their abilities.They vary in their desires to reach their potential. – John Maxwell </small></p>